ericenglin/Micromobility-Text-Analysis/README.md

 # Micromobility Text Analysis
- This is a simple webscraper that builds a word cloud and makes bigrams & trigrams
+ This is a simple webscraper that builds a word cloud and makes bigrams & trigrams.
+All code can be found in jupyter notebook file.